efillyow/azure-zero-trust-conditional-access-lab/README.md

 #  Zero Trust Conditional Access Lab (Microsoft Entra ID)

 ## Overview
-This project demonstrates a Zero Trust identity model using Microsoft Entra ID Conditional Access policies.
+This project demonstrates the implementation of a Zero Trust identity model using Microsoft Entra ID Conditional Access policies.

+The solution enforces strong authentication, blocks legacy protocols, and validates access using device.
 The goal was to secure user authentication by enforcing:

 - Multi-Factor Authentication (MFA)
 - Device compliance
 - Blocking legacy authentication